securitybrahh/empiresec.co/content/reports/mobile.md

 The best is to use Cafe Wifi's, different public wifi's with a VPN - I recommend Obscurra, they decouple your IP from your traffic so they themselves don't know what you browse, you can pay with lightning as well.

-starlink is also nice with a router, here's an article.
+starlink is also nice with a router, here's an article https://letters.empiresec.co/p/starlink

-here are some global data only sim options -
+here are some global data only sim options - https://www.phonetravelwiz.com/phone-travel-options/sim-card-registration/

+<script src="https://giscus.app/client.js" data-repo="securitybrahh/empiresec.co" data-repo-id="R_kgDOOL5WwA" data-category="General" data-category-id="DIC_kwDOOL5WwM4CpBdp" data-mapping="pathname" data-strict="1" data-reactions-enabled="1" data-emit-metadata="1" data-input-position="top" data-theme="catppuccin_mocha" data-lang="en" data-loading="lazy" crossorigin="anonymous" async> </script>

 I am creating a crowd sourced Database of VoIP Providers per country code, please contribute - https://www.empiresec.co/voip/